Shrikaran202005/EEG-Motor-Imagery-CNN/README.md

 📜 License

-This project is released under the MIT License.
+This project is released under the NIT License.

 👤 Author